 Wait a few minutes until the Google Play Store is completely upgraded.
 If the problem persists, go to settings, then Apps, swipe to All and locate the Google Services.
 Tap on clear data and then force stop.
 Do the same with the Google Play Store application.

-Google Play install error 961
+Google Play Store install error Code 961

 Problems when installing Android apps from the Play Store.